rupesh2120/Wedding-invitation-app/README.md

 ### Download the project

-Download the project on your local machine.
+Download or clone the project on your local machine.
 Just do npm i inside the invitation-sender folder.
 This will install all the required dependencies.